uoe-eng/SearchListDetail-Component/README.md

 * Advanced search available to filter by column
 * Can toggle multiple columns on/off at once
 * Can specify an alias for a column (eg. to show "First Name" instead of "preferred_name")
+* Multiple SLD components can be used at the same time (vuex stores are separated)

 ## Next steps
 * Keyboard navigation for switching tabs
 * Add automated tests
 * Filter results on server
 * Can specifty which collections are displayed in search
+* Change collections to be fixed order array
+* Allow multiple stores to exist when multiple SLDs exist

 ## Project setup
 ```